Podcast is available on OLAT

 Students who cannot come during office hours can write an email for an alternative appointment or they can call prof. Dr. Fiocchi Malaspina on 044 634 30 49.
 A Skype call is also available, please contact directly email@example.com.

 Basic knowledge on legal history (level of BLaw UZH).

 Content of the course

-2018 is the anniversary year of the end of the First World War (1914-1918) and of the adoption of the Universal Declaration of Human Rights by the United Nations General Assembly (December 10, 1948): the special focus of this semester’s course will be on the analysis of the creation of the modern idea of peace and the universal implication for the construction of a peaceful world society in a legal historical perspective.
+The special focus of this semester’s course is on the analysis of the creation of the international legal order, focusing on the universal attempts and efforts for the construction of a peaceful world society in a legal historical perspective.